mmore500/waves/blog/_posts/2021-08-20-more-prefab-tools.md

 When components are streamed into the global `Document` instance, they are registered which will keep the `info` pointer from being destructed.
 To keep the "on toggle" function around and modifiable it need to be on the `info` member, a shared pointer that holds information about the a `Card` instance.
 This required that I make a custom class with the "on toggle" function `CardInfo` that is derived from `DivInfo`.
-However, when the `ReadoutPanel` needed to have its own custom members with an "on toggle" function and a list of divs to refresh.
+The `ReadoutPanel` also needed to have its own custom members with an "on toggle" function and a list of divs to refresh.

 However, there was no clear way to get both these properties attached to the panel without wiping out the existing `Card` structure as a side effect (and also possibly creating memory leaks).
 To fix the problem, we had to come up with a model for inheritance and construction when you've got an interface wrapped around a shared pointer.
 At its core the ideas is that every web component has a protected constructor accepting a raw `info` pointer and which may call a [derived constructor](https://en.cppreference.com/w/cpp/language/derived_class) if it is inheriting from another component.